intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 Series as described under {{properties}}, the RSAB should take extra care to reach out to even broader communities that make use of RFCs, such as scholarly researchers, procurement managers, and standards development organizations.
-The RSAB should work with the stream representatives and the IETF LLC to identify and establish contacts in such communities, assisted in particular by the RSCE.
+The RSAB should work with the stream approving bodies and the IETF LLC to identify and establish contacts in such communities, assisted in particular by the RSCE.